test

 3.2 How to Make Tables

-Use the table and tabular commands for basic tables — see Table 1, for
+Use the table and tabular commands for basic tables — see Table 1, for example.

 Item Quantity